-But how did it get into you mind?
+But how did it get into your mind?

-Whatever was on that person’s mind is what we he will work on developing most until he/she begins consuming different information.
+Whatever was on that person’s mind is what they will work on developing most until he/she begins consuming different information.

-So before you begin thinking that Henry Ford was a genius from establishing the assembly plant… or that Bill Gates was a one of a kind genius for establishing Microsoft… first think about what dominated their minds in the years leading to those historic moments.
+So before you begin thinking that Henry Ford was a genius for establishing the assembly plant… or that Bill Gates was a one-of-a-kind genius for establishing Microsoft… first think about what dominated their minds in the years leading to those historic moments.

 If you attempt to replicate other people’s success by focusing on that one discovery that made them famous as opposed to who they are and how they think… then do not be surprised when you run into a roadblock.

-That one victory was probably the result of life lived rather than a strategy implemented.
+That one victory was probably the result of a life lived rather than a strategy implemented.

-The comfort zone is a place where you put faith in the future you do not want to build for yourself or those around you.
-It is the present day reflection of what you want in the future.
+A comfort zone is a place where you put faith in the future you do not want to build for yourself or those around you.
+It is the present-day reflection of what you want in the future.

 And putting faith in the future is another way of saying that you are putting faith in others to ensure that you get the future you want.
 For instance, an employer, chairperson, government official, community manager.